Cattle Care and Ownership Tips!

 If you are new to cattle that is okay!
 Check out some of our tips and cattle facts!

-Why should I choose a Highland cow• I can tell you why we prefer Highlands and our Highland crosses!!
-Our Highlands are very docile/gentle and just overall gorgeous animals.
+Why should I choose a Highland cow• Our Highlands and crosses are very docile/gentle natured.
 In addition to having a gentle nature they are also naturally smaller than most other breeds of cows.
 We can graze a larger number of Highlands on less acreage than we would be able to do with our larger commercial cows.
 It takes 1.5 to 2 acres to feed a pair of calves for one full year.
 This means that a Mini Cow would need 1.5-2 acres per pair of cows or .75-1 acre per mini cow.
 There is a formula for which you can use that goes like this” (animals) X (average animal weight) x (.04) x (Grazing days)/ (Average Yield Per Acre in Pounds).
 This Formula would give you the absolute number of acres needed for the number of mini cows.

 Grazing/Feeding Hay/Minerals/Protein/Salt

-• Make sure that the area you are planning on for grazing cattle is sufficient with the proper nutrients for your cattle needs.
-Higher quality forages are fermented more rapidly in the rumen leaving a void that the animal can re-fill with additional forage.
+• Higher quality forages are fermented more rapidly in the rumen leaving a void that the animal can re-fill with additional forage.
 Consequently, forage intake increases.
 For example, low quality forages (below about 6% crude protein) will be consumed at about 1.5% of body weight (on a dry matter basis) per day.
 Higher quality grass hays (above 8% crude protein) may be consumed at about 2.0% of body weight.
 If feeding hay make sure to buy the highest quality of hay, and plan on supplementing lower quality hay with protein tubs or liquid feed.
-If you have a local feed store, see if they have an animal nutritionist that can help with any questions you may have, or just getting your program started.
 Work with your local ag extension office for best practices in your geographical area as each geographical area is different in what they need as far as minerals and protein are concerned.
-We use chelated loose minerals for our breeding program and hard cake tubs as our protein supplement.
 In addition to lose minerals you will also need loose salt or a salt block for your cattle.

 • Before you can calculate your winter hay needs, you need to gather some information first.
 Make sure you have the below information first:The # of cattle you are feedingThe average weight of those cattleThe weight of one hay baleThe # of days you will feed hayTake your best estimate if you are unsure of any of the above values.
 Better to estimate for more days than less and/or to overshoot cow weight, just to be safe.
 Probably want to do the opposite when estimating bale weight, though, if you are unsure of their weight.